JasonKleinert/historical-aerials/README.md

 ### ETL

 Download the original database file from https://s3-us-west-2.amazonaws.com/tnris-misc/historical-aerials/Aerial_database_20150504.accdb and place in `data/`

+`apt-get install mdbtools` to install mdbtools, which is required for reading the Access database

 `npm run etl` to rebuild the new Rethink database from the original Access database